 Student records, except for directory information, are not released to any individual, agency, firm, institution, etc., by anyone unless the student involved has submitted a release form.
 Minor students must have a signed release form on file by a parent/guardian.
 It is the responsibility of the student to request and submit the release form to FCTC.
 The release form is available in the Registration Office, in the Student Handbook and the website.
-Student records are available for inspection by adult students and parent/guardian of minor students upon request as provided by Florida Law and School policy.
-Students having concerns regarding the accuracy of information on file, have the right to challenge the information by contacting the Principal's office.
+Student records are available for inspection by adult students and parent/guardian of minor students upon request as provided by Florida law and school policy.
+Students having concerns regarding the accuracy of information on file have the right to challenge the information by contacting the office of the Interim Director.